 March 28, 2018 - Transportation Committee Review of Concepts

 May 2, 2018 - Transportation Committee selects a preferred concept for temporary installation

-May/June 2018 - MDOT Review and Approval of temporary installation program
+July 25, 2018 - MDOT reviewed and approved temporary installation program

 November 8, 2018 (5:30pm) - Public Meeting to Evaluate Effectiveness of Traffic Calming Treatments and receive feedback on temporary installation

 Winter 2018-2019 - Transportation Committee Recommendation for Future Implementation

 June 26, 2019 (6:00pm) - Public Meeting regarding potential traffic pattern changes to be held in the auditorium at City Hall.